akeszei/em_toolkit/Workstation_setup.md

   ## /usr/bin/gcc -> /usr/bin/gcc-10
   ## /usr/bin/g++ -> /usr/bin/g++-10
 ```

+In another case we had compilation errors related to unfound CUDA library `nvToolsExt.h`, due to a change in how the latest toolkit packages the libraries using the package manager installation method.
+This could be solved by locating the library and updating the path in the source code for the offending file, e.g.:

 ## Install `cryoSPARC`
 There are excellent notes for installing at their [web page](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure).
 The key steps are outlined below.